 What is the risk of having a YouTube channel?

-The main risks are a lack of privacy, potential for negative comments, and the time and effort required for little or no financial return in the early stages.
+The main risks include less privacy and negative comments.
+You’ll also spend a lot of time and effort at the start.
+In the beginning, you might earn little or nothing.
 However, with passion and hard work, these risks are well worth the reward.

 Conclusion